Mercerenies/latitude/spec/ii_standard_library/kernel.md

 system.
 On most commonly-used systems, `evalFile` will accept either a relative or absolute pathname.

+### `Kernel compileFile (filename).`

+Compiles the file into Latitude bytecode, storing the compiled result in a new file in the same directory as `filename`, with the same name, except that the letter "c" is appended to the end.

+What constitutes a valid filename depends on the underlying operating system.
+On most commonly-used systems, `compileFile` will accept either a relative or absolute pathname.

 ### `Kernel load (filename).`

 Reads and evaluates the given file in a clone of the global lexical